shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Mainnet Global keyspace in review](/img/an_db_global_keys_inreview.png){.an-screenshots}

 The status will change to **Approved** once verification is complete.
-You can integrate your application with the Auth SDK but do not deploy it until the verification is complete.
+You can integrate your application with the {{config.extra.arcana.sdk_name}} but do not deploy it until the verification is complete.
 Otherwise, users that log in before verification is complete may see different wallet addresses after the process is complete.

 ![Mainnet Global keyspace approved](/img/an_db_global_keys_approved.png){.an-screenshots}